Covid 19 coronavirus: Small businesses will brief the Epidemic Response Committee

 The cost to the economy could have been better mitigated by working with SMEs to understand how they could have continued operating under lockdown, Barnett said.

-He used the example of the Ministry of Primary Industries which worked with the meat sector.
+He used the example of the Ministry for Primary Industries which worked with the meat sector.

 "SMEs were the lifeblood of many communities and they will be again."